Logbooks are a record of daily catch information for fishing boats.

 From 1 July 2018 operators in the Gillnet Hook and Trap Sector that have fished for 50 days or more in the current or previous fishing season, or have an electronic monitoring system installed, will be required to submit logbook information using an approved e-log program.

-Eastern Tuna and Billfish Fishery and Western Tuna and Billfish Fishery – mid-2019
+Eastern Tuna and Billfish Fishery and Western Tuna and Billfish Fishery – 1 October 2019

-From mid-2019, operators in the Eastern and Western Tuna and Billfish Fisheries that have fished for 30 days or more in the current or previous fishing season, or have an electronic monitoring system installed, will be required to submit logbook information using an approved e-log program.
-Read a copy of the Extra time to transition to e-logs letter sent to ETBF and WTBF concession holders.
+From 1 October 2019, operators in the Eastern and Western Tuna and Billfish Fisheries will be required to submit logbook information using an approved e-log program.

 Other Commonwealth Fisheries – 1 January 2019